DeveloperAtlas5/DeveloperAtlas-Testpacks/README.md

 ## What changed after early feedback

-Recent improvements include:
+Early feedback led to these improvements:

-- A calmer, more readable layout, especially on laptops
+- Calmer, more readable layout, especially on laptops
-- Clearer first actions
+- Clearer first actions and plainer language
-- Plainer beginner language
 - Better instructions for opening the dashboard in a browser
-- Clearer AI guidance so AI helps without taking over
+- Stronger AI guidance so the AI helps without taking over

-## Quick start
+## Quick Start

-1. Choose the pack that matches your current level.
+1. Choose the pack that matches your current level above.
 2. Download or open that pack folder.
-3. Read the pack README.
+3. Read the pack’s `README.md`.
-4. Open `START_HERE.md` or `mission-dashboard.html` if the pack includes one.
+4. Open `START_HERE.md` or `mission-dashboard.html` if included.
-5. Stop when something feels unclear and write that down.
+5. Stop when something feels unclear and note it down.

-### Windows tip

-If `mission-dashboard.html` opens in VS Code instead of your browser:
+**Windows tip:** If `mission-dashboard.html` opens in VS Code instead of your browser, right-click the file → **Open with** → Chrome, Edge, Firefox, or another browser.

-1. Open the extracted folder in Windows File Explorer.
-2. Right-click `mission-dashboard.html`.
-3. Choose **Open with**.
-4. Select Chrome, Edge, Firefox, or another browser.

-## Give feedback
+## Give Feedback

-After trying a pack, please answer:
+After trying a pack, please share:

 - What did you open first?
 - Did you know what to do next?